Author Guidelines

 e) Identification of the authorship of the work must be removed from the file and from the ‘Properties' option in Word.
 The rule is mandatory for both types of submission adopted by Mediações, double-blind evaluation and open evaluation.

-h) Authors must ensure that their investigation follows the ethical and legal principles established by the documents that regulate ethical conduct in research involving human beings and/or animals in their area of knowledge, as indicated in journal’s Ethical Principles section, complying with all the requirements determined by the specific legislation in force in the country in which the research was conducted.
+h) Authors must ensure that their investigation follows the ethical and legal principles established by the documents that regulate ethical conduct in research involving human beings and/or animals in their area of knowledge, as indicated in journal's Ethical Principles section, complying with all the requirements determined by the specific legislation in force in the country in which the research was conducted; and that have attached, if applicable, a copy of the approval document from a research ethics committee as a supplementary document (titled 'Approval CEP') in the submission process.

-Reviews of books not translated into Portuguese published over the last 5 years should present both the central ideas of the author(s) and the critical considerations of the reviewer concerning the content of the book.
+Reviews of books not translated into Portuguese published over the last 5 years, published only on the Mediações website, should present both the central ideas of the author(s) and the critical considerations of the reviewer concerning the content of the book.
 They should contain a minimum of 9.000 characters (with spaces) and a maximum of 14,000 characters (with spaces).

 Texts should be presented in Microsoft Word format (or that of a compatible word processor) in 1.5 line spacing and 12 point Times New Roman.
 Figures and tables should be inserted in the body of the text, not at the end of the document.
 Footnotes should be short and will only be published if they are essential to understanding the ideas and key concepts.
 Citations in foreign languages should be translated into the language adopted in the article.